Boston Bruins: The new millennium (2000–2015)

 In the 1999–2000 season, the Bruins finished in last place in the Northeast Division and failed to qualify for the playoffs.
 During a game between the Bruins and the Vancouver Canucks on February 21, 2000, Marty McSorley was ejected for using his stick to hit Canucks forward Donald Brashear in the head, and subsequently suspended for what resulted in the rest of his career.
 McSorley was later charged and convicted for assault and sentenced to 18 months probation.
 Bourque requested a trade to a playoff contender and on March 6, 2000, he was traded to the Colorado Avalanche.

 Although the team started the 2000–01 season 3–0–1, after losing four consecutive games, the Bruins fired coach Pat Burns in favor of Mike Keenan.
 Following Keenan's hiring, Sinden stepped down as general manager, opting to stay as team president.
 Mike O'Connell took over as general manager.
 Despite a 15-point improvement over the previous season, they did not make the playoffs and Keenan was let go.

 Robbie Ftorek was hired as the head coach prior to the start of the 2001–02 season.
 The Bruins won their first Northeast Division title since 1993.
 They lost in six games to the Montreal Canadiens in the first round of the playoffs.
 Joe Thornton was made team captain prior to the 2002–03 season.
 During the regular season, he led the team in scoring with 101 points.
 Head coach Ftorek was fired with nine games remaining in the season and general manager Mike O'Connell took over in interim and into the playoffs, losing to the eventual Stanley Cup champion New Jersey Devils in five games.
 Mike Sullivan made his head coaching debut for the upcoming 2003–04 season.
 At the 2003 NHL entry draft, the Bruins drafted Patrice Bergeron; he made his debut on October 7, 2003.
 The Bruins won another division title in 2004 and gained a 3–1 series lead on the Canadiens in the first round of the playoffs.
 However, the Canadiens rallied back to win three consecutive games, upsetting the Bruins.

-The Bruins acquired Zdeno Chara on July 1, 2006, naming him the new team captain.
+The Bruins acquired Zdeno Chára on July 1, 2006, naming him the new team captain.